WHO WE ARE

-- Data minimisation– data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
+- Data minimisation– data must be adequate, relevant and limited to what is necessary for relation to the purposes for which they are processed.

 - Accuracy– data must be accurate and, where necessary, kept up to date.

-- Storage limitation– data must be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
+- Storage limitation– data must be kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

 - Integrity and confidentiality– data must be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage by using appropriate technical or organisational measures.

 What are your rights and how can you exercise them?

 You may exercise the following rights under the conditions and within the limits outlined in the law:

 - the right to access your data as processed by us and, if you believe that any information relating to you is incorrect, obsolete or incomplete, to request its correction or updating;

 - the right to request the erasure of your data or the restriction thereof to specific categories of processing;